Cycling the Danube River Path — Planning Guide

 - Incidentals — ferry crossings, entrance fees, spare parts: €40–80

-Total independent budget: roughly €530–990 for the full trip, excluding flights to/from your home country.
+Total independent budget: roughly €530–990 for the full trip, excluding flights.
 Against a guided tour at €1,400+, you’re saving between €400 and €1,200 depending on your accommodation choices.
 Over ten days.
 That’s not a small number.

 Where to Trim Further

 The biggest lever is accommodation.
-Going full camping — tent every night — drops your costs dramatically, especially in Austria where campgrounds are well-maintained and cheap.
-My lowest-cost full trip came in at €38 per day all-in, camping every night and cooking breakfast on a Primus Lite+ stove (170g, still going strong after four years).
-Supermarkets in Austria — particularly Hofer, which is the Austrian Aldi — are well-stocked and cheap enough that buying supplies for dinner and breakfast rather than eating in guesthouses every night saves €15–20 per day without any meaningful sacrifice.
+Going full camping — tent every night — drops your costs dramatically, especially in Austria where campgrounds are well-maintained and genuinely cheap.
+My lowest-cost full trip came in at €38 per day all-in, camping every night and cooking breakfast on a Primus Lite+ stove — 170g, still going strong after four years.
+Supermarkets in Austria, particularly Hofer (the Austrian Aldi), are well-stocked enough that buying supplies for dinner and breakfast rather than eating in guesthouses every night saves €15–20 per day without any meaningful sacrifice.

 One Mistake Worth Mentioning

-I booked nothing in advance the first time I rode to Vienna in late June.
+I booked nothing in advance the first time I rode to Vienna, in late June.
 Wrong.
 Absolutely wrong.
-The Wachau guesthouses — particularly in Dürnstein and Weissenkirchen — fill up weeks in advance during summer because they serve both cyclists and wine tourists arriving by boat.
-I ended up in a perfectly fine but completely charmless business hotel in Krems having missed the atmospheric guesthouse I’d been mentally booking myself into all day.
+The Wachau guesthouses — particularly in Dürnstein and Weissenkirchen — fill up weeks in advance during summer because they’re serving both cyclists and wine tourists arriving by boat.
+I ended up in a perfectly fine but completely charmless business hotel in Krems, having spent all day mentally booking myself into an atmospheric riverside guesthouse that turned out to have no rooms left.
 Book the Wachau section in advance.
-Everything else can be flexible.
+Everything else can stay flexible.

 Bike and Gear Recommendations — What Actually Works

 The Danube path is paved or hard-packed gravel for roughly 85% of its length between Passau and Budapest.
-That number changes by section — the Austrian stretch is almost entirely paved, some Hungarian sections are rough gravel or packed earth — but the point is you do not need a mountain bike.
+That number shifts by section — the Austrian stretch is almost entirely paved, some Hungarian sections are rough gravel or packed earth.
+The point is you do not need a mountain bike.
 You also don’t need a featherweight road bike.

 Touring Bike vs Gravel Bike

 A steel or aluminium touring bike with 35–40mm tyres is the classic choice and still the right one for this route.
 Something like the Surly Long Haul Trucker or the Trek 520 — proven, repairable anywhere, stable under load.
-I ride a Koga WorldTraveller, which is overbuilt for this route but I already owned it.
+I ride a Koga WorldTraveller, which is genuinely overbuilt for this route, but I already owned it.
 The key specification is rack mounts.
 You want rear panniers, full stop.
-A bikepacking setup with frame bags and a handlebar roll is great for singletrack adventures; for loaded touring on a gravel path where you’re stopping at shops and guesthouses, panniers are more practical and easier to live out of.
+A bikepacking setup with frame bags and a handlebar roll is great for singletrack adventures — for loaded touring on a gravel path where you’re stopping at shops and guesthouses, panniers are more practical and far easier to live out of day to day.

 Navigation — Apps That Actually Help